ConorO1015/eco_genomics/population_genomics/popgen_notes.md

 Made a Manhattan plot showing FST.
 First the vcf file was manipulated so that it can be used for data analysis. data was grouped by region but could be grouped in other ways.
 Next Chromes were changed to be numbered from 1-8 and fst values associated with each position on set chrome.
 Data was manipulated so that pure numbers could be read by code and plotted to show fst.
 In addition, any 0 fst values were filtered out of the data.

-Analysis of Fst of the groups using ggplot showed that there is very little differentiation within the data with the exception of chromosome 8 as it has many indv(dots) that are higher in variablity compared to all other chromosomes.
-This could be do to changes in this populations enviornment causing selection pressures.
-When line of quartiles is changed to .5 or the average of the data the line is almost at 0 futhur showing that there is very little divergence btw populations
+Analysis of Fst of the groups using ggplot showed that there is very little differentiation within the data with the exception of chromosome 8 as it has many indv(dots) that are higher in variability compared to all other chromosomes.
+This could be do to changes in this populations environment causing selection pressures.
+When line of quadrilles is changed to .5 or the average of the data the line is almost at 0 futhur showing that there is very little divergence btw populations

 #09/24